Kimundi/rfcs/active/0000-associated-field-inheritance.md

 This author is not familiar enough with Rust compiler internals to precisely state these details.
 An attempt will be made to describe the design criteria.

 The grammar for struct fields is extended with the production rule for `use PATH {..}`.

 This line creates a desugaring rule for accessing members of the struct, such that the fields of `PATH` may be accessed without specifying `PATH`.

 As per **RFC #250**, if the referenced struct is generic all type arguments would still need to be applied.
-This is because the production rule added above is a no-op, as it only creates the aliases fields.
+The new production rule does not specify the type arguments, which would still need to be specified for the field referenced by `PATH`.

-**Note**: Features below are proposed that would require altering the desugaring such that
+**Note**: Features below are proposed that would require altering the desugaring such that the implementation might change without semantic changes.
+For example, the hypothetical future extension of **Layout specification** and exclusion of fields would require that `c.parent.a` become an alias for `c.a`, and `c.parent` may become an invalid identifier on its own.
+These future extensions are illustrative only, and this RFC does not require their implementation.

 ### Field composition sugar Drawbacks